department-of-veterans-affairs/gibct-data-service/README.md

 If you're from the community, it may take one to two weeks to review your pull request.
 Teams work in one to two week sprints, so they need time to need add it to their time line.

+### Not a member of the repository and want to be added?
+- If you're on a VA.gov Platform team, contact your Program Manager.
+- If you're on a VFS team, you must complete [Platform Orientation](https://depo-platform-documentation.scrollhelp.site/getting-started/platform-orientation) to be added to this repository.
+This includes completing your Platform Orientation ticket(s) in GitHub.

 ## Deployment

 ### Dev, Staging